Omar Raddad Affair: Discovery of the body

 Forensic experts noted that it was impossible to determine the order in which the blows were delivered.
 None were immediately fatal; she was judged to have lived for approximately 15 to 30 minutes.
-Police captain Georges Cenci noted that the assassin seemed "determined, but also clumsy in his movements".
+Police captain Georges Cenci noted that the killer seemed "determined, but also clumsy in his movements".

 Dr. Jean Pagliuzza, a forensic physician who had been consulted by the defense lawyers, spoke to journalist Eve Livet after Raddad was sentenced.
 According to him, Marchal could have been killed in a rapid sequence of blows over as little as 3 to 4 minutes.
 In his opinion, the attack followed a pattern in which the initial blows were intended to immobilise the victim by stunning her, after which fatal blows with a bladed weapon follow very quickly.
-"Taking into account the force of the blows, her aggressor was a man ...he was left-handed".
+"Taking into account the force of the blows, her aggressor was a man...he was left-handed".
 He said that the lowest cut was the first to be made: "The blade hit higher and higher the more the victim collapsed".
 The V-shaped injury on the neck "is often found in this type of murder" because of the lateral movement of the head, looking to escape the blows to the neck.
 According to Pagliuzza, the attacker must certainly have received blood on him.
 From the flow of blood, he was confident that the victim never got up; she died "rapidly from bleeding".
 If she had stood up, the haemorrhage of the liver would have filled the abdominal cavity, which the forensic scientists had not found.

 "Omar" inscriptions

 The metal door of the cellar opened onto a hallway.
-On the left "Omar m'a tuer" ("Omar killed me" in misspelled French; "Omar m'a tuée" would be correct) was written in blood, in well formed letters, one meter above ground level, on a locked white door leading to the wine cellar.
+On the left "Omar m'a tuer" ("Omar killed me" in grammatically incorrect French; "Omar m'a tuée" would be correct) was written in blood, in well formed letters, one meter above ground level, on a locked white door leading to the wine cellar.
 A bloody trace was visible under the inscription.
 In front of the metal door, at the back of the main room, part of the same sentence was written on the door of the boiler room: "Omar m'a t".
 This second inscription was lower than the first and barely legible.
-It is situated on the boiler room side of the door, but because that door was blocked open, it faced the entrance of the room and not the boiler room, where the body was.
+It was situated on the boiler room side of the door, but because that door was blocked open, it faced the entrance of the room and not the boiler room, where the body was.